 Click here for

 Just under 20 miles from Times Square, on the east bank of the Hudson River, lie the Rivertowns of Ardsley, Hastings on Hudson, Dobbs Ferry, Irvington, Tarrytown, and Sleepy Hollow.
 Dominated by the Palisades cliffs across the Hudson River, the 19th century villages are clustered at the base of a ridge of heavily wooded hills rising up over 400 feet above the river.
-It’s a land once inhabited by Native Americans and early American settlers, the home of the legendary Washington Irving, and also of some of America’s best-known industrialists and celebrities.
-The villages are connected by the Old Croton Aqueduct, which provides a unique opportunity for walkers and bicyclists to explore multiple villages, scenic areas, historic sites, while selecting from unique dining, shopping, and entertainment options.
+It’s a land once inhabited by Native Americans and early American settlers, the home of the legendary Washington Irving and some of America’s best-known industrialists and celebrities.
+The villages are connected by the Old Croton Aqueduct, which provides a unique opportunity for walkers and bicyclists to explore multiple villages, scenic areas and historic sites, while selecting from unique shopping and entertainment options.